Alex Pettyfer and Gabriella Wilde star in this romantic drama directed by Shana Feste.

 Eddie Murphy is at the peak of his powers - charming, fast-talking and smooth as polished ice - in this quintessential 80s comedy cop thriller

+This was the movie that properly launched Eddie Murphy into his first bout of stardom before the troughs of his later career.
+He's Foley, a fast-talking, foul-mouthed police officer from Detroit, who heads to Hollywood to investigate the murder of a childhood friend.
 The comedy lies largely in Murphy's black cop reacting against and beating the mostly white and incredibly polite-but-dim-and-racist Californian society.
 He's got great support from Hollywood cop Judge Reinhold, comedy foreigner Bronson Pinchot and chilling villain Steven Berkoff.
 This is definitely a movie to avoid if the word 'fuck' offends - it crops up constantly - but Murphy has such charm that it loses its impact after the first 118 times.

 In a nutshell: Director Brest keeps the action brisk, the soundtrack is one of the best of the 80s and the script deservedly got an Oscar nomination - all in all, lots here to recommend it.

 Film4.com Editor Michael Leader runs through ten standouts from the Toronto International Film Festival...
 The Oath I'd already seen three of the four Film4-backed films screening in Toronto (inc

 As his Film4-backed Icelandic thriller The Oath premieres in Toronto, director/writer/actor Baltasar Kormakur speaks with Film4.com editor Michael Leader about making films in Hollywood, returning to

 The best all-singing, all-dancing showstoppers every committed to screen

 A summary of the critics and film professionals who voted for the top 50 Horror films of the 21st Century